simul/simul.github.io/changelist.md

 Tue 12 Jan : Platform ptr.
 Tue 12 Jan : Platform ptr.
 Tue 12 Jan : Updated version number to 4.4.
-Mon 11 Jan : Update ReadMe.md
-Mon 11 Jan : Don't use deprecated fns - this is an error on some platforms.

 <hr>